robinschuere/archive/Architecture/frontend/monorepo_feature_setup.md

 A shared folder holds all information that operates on a very basic level which developers can use to build applications and features.
 It is important to note here that all logical assumptions in the shared library should be that the service, util or component are unit-testable and can be regarded as "dumb" functions so that an easy approach is available for the developer.

-The shared library could be deployed as a whole package (be it private or NPM) since it should not be depending on other parts of code.
-However, we do not want to expose parts of the monorepo code structure.
+We do not want to deploy the shared library as a seperate package since it will contain a lot of the monorepo logic.

-Shared can import from (private or NPM) packages and the shared folders.
+The shared library can import from (private or NPM) packages and the shared folders.

 #### Components

-Shared components are components which are to be used inside pages and features.
+Shared components are components which are to be used inside applications and features.
 These components have to be as "dumb" as possible.

 The shared components will get some hard requirements: